ufukty/dim/README.md

 - Define rules based on standard **regex patterns**.
 - Supports optional **regex flags**.
 With sensible defaults, for those who are not comfortable with flags.
-- Matches both single line expressions, or **blocks of code**.
+- Matches both single line expressions and **blocks of code**.
 - Allows **per-workspace** rules via `.vscode/config.json` file, and **per-language** rules under through language tags `[js]`, `[go]`, `[json]` etc.
-- Let's developers maintain high consistency of opacity values across every rule effortlessly by allowing them to set only the **opacity tier** to rules.
+- Lets developers maintain high consistency of opacity values across every rule effortlessly by allowing them to assign only a **opacity tier** to rules.
 So, adjusting one tier's value is enough to update all rules using it.
 - **Toggling** (enabling/disabling) the extension per document: `dim.toggleDimForCurrentEditor`.
-- Checks matched ranges to see if the number of opening `{` and closing `}` **braces** inside match which is to eliminate the problems like partial dimming of blocks or dimming incomplete parts of the code.
+- Checks matched ranges to see if the number of opening `{` and closing `}` **braces** inside the matched block are equal to eliminate problems like partial dimming of blocks or dimming incomplete parts of the code.
 (Experimental)

 ## Performance

 Dim designed to work with high performance even in lower end machines.

-- No scroll hook: some alternative extensions use scroll hook to apply decorations in visible ranges actually reduces the scroll performance in lower end machines.
+- No scroll hook.
+Some alternative extensions using scroll hook to apply decorations in visible ranges actually reduces the scroll performance in lower end machines.
 Dim performs scanning and applying decorations at document's first open, and after each content change with some delay.
 - Uses regex match on whole document rather than walking the document line by line to invoke regex engine at each line.
 - Robust editor lifecycle tracking.
 Dim tracks lifecycle updates that requires decoration updates or reusing same or different TextEditor instances for the document; does the needed and ignores the rest.
 - Dim merges the intersecting ranges of different rules with same opacity tier, to avoid applying multiple decorations on one sequence of text.
-- Dim is field tested for Code extension gotchas eg. constant feedback on applying decorations on log pane leads to infinite loop.
+- Dim is field tested for Code extension gotchas eg. constant feedback caused by applying decorations on log pane lead to infinite loop.

 ## Usage